iceinvein/qr-generator/README.md

 1. Create any QR code type
 2. Scroll to "Logo Branding" section
 3. Drag & drop or click to upload your logo
-4. Adjust logo size (recommended: 10-25%)
+4. Adjust logo size (recommended: 10-40%)
+5. Configure logo margin for padding around the logo
+6. Toggle "Hide Background Dots" for cleaner appearance
-5. Error correction automatically sets to High (H)
+7. Error correction automatically sets to High (H)

+### Styling Your QR Code
+1. Navigate to the "Shape & Dots" tab
+2. Choose between Square or Circle QR shape
+3. Select from 6 different dot styles for unique appearance
+4. Go to "Corners" tab to customize corner markers
+5. Set independent colors for corner squares and corner dots
+6. Create stunning, branded QR codes that stand out!

 ### Creating a Calendar Event
 1. Select "Event" from the bottom navigation